Pastoral Care Ministries

 The Pastoral Care Team

 Our Pastoral Care Team encompasses all our Pastoral Ministries and includes clergy, lay leaders and lay volunteers.
 The team meets on the 2nd Wednesday of each month September through May at 3:00 PM at the Light House Shelter, 10 Hudson St., Annapolis.
-If you would like to consider training for a pastoral ministry, please contact Rev. M. Dion Thompson, Rev. Joanna White or any of our clergy.
+If you would like to consider training for a pastoral ministry, please contact Rev. M. Dion Thompson.

 Our Vision: The Holy Spirit transforms those who participate in Stephen Ministry as we serve Christ by carrying one another’s burdens.
 Christ’s love deepens and manifests for members of the congregation.
 And that love goes beyond our circle into the larger community.